ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 # Http2Transport Overview

+Section 8.3 of {{?RFC7540}} defines the HTTP CONNECT method for HTTP/2, which converts an HTTP/2 stream into a tunnel for arbitrary data. {{?RFC8441}}
+describes the use of the extended CONNECT method to negotiate the use of the WebSocket Protocol {{?RFC6455}} on an HTTP/2 stream.
+Http2Transport uses the extended CONNECT handshake to allow WebTransport endpoints to multiplex arbitrary data streams on HTTP/2 connections.

+Http2Transport introduces a new HTTP/2 frame which carries structured metadata like the HEADERS and PUSH_PROMISE frames but without the constraints of the request/response state machine and semantics.

+The WebTransport over HTTP/2 extension:

+1. Enables bidirectional and symmetric communication over HTTP/2.
+After a WebTransport session is established, a server can initiate a WebTransport stream to the client at any time, and the client can respond to server-initiated streams.

+2. Allows WebTransport streams to take advantage of HTTP/2 features such as header compression, prioritization, and flow-control.

+3. Provides a mechanism for intermediaries to route server initiated messages to the correct client.

+4. Allows clients and servers to group streams and route them together.

 ## WebTransport Connect Streams

 After negotiating the use of this extension, clients initiate one or more WebTransport Connect Streams to a Http2Transport Server.
 Http2Transport servers are identified by a pair of authority value and path value (defined in
 {{!RFC3986}} Sections 3.2 and 3.3 respectively).
 The client uses the extended CONNECT method with a :protocol token "webtransport" to establish a WebTransport Connect Stream.
 This stream is only used to establish a WebTransport session and is not intended for data exchange.

 ## WebTransport Streams

 Following the establishment of a WebTransport Connect stream, either the client or the server can initiate a WebTransport Stream by sending the WTHEADERS frame, defined in {{the-wtheaders-frame}}.
 This frame references an open WebTransport Connect stream which is used by any intermediaries to correctly forward the stream to the destination endpoint.
 The only frames allowed on WebTransport Streams are WTHEADERS, CONTINUATION, DATA and any negotiated extension frames.

 ## Negotiation

-Clients negotiate the use of WebTransport ove HTTP/2 using both the SETTINGS frame and one or more extended CONNECT requests as defined in {{!RFC8441}}.
+Clients negotiate the use of WebTransport over HTTP/2 using both the SETTINGS frame and one or more extended CONNECT requests as defined in {{!RFC8441}}.

 Use of the extended CONNECT method extension requires the